altocodenl/TODIS/readme.md

                                                 = 8
                                               .
 75
                                           = 600
-                                 = error "No butter available!
+                                 = error "No butter available!"
                          = error "An ingredient is missing!"
                        2 @ bake degrees 200
                                 ingredients @ 1